input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-model.rst

 through a mechanism of *tokenisation*.
 This will be available in the on-chain implementation of Marlowe but the simulation in the Marlowe Playground simply presents contract roles.

-*Public key* parties, are represented by the hash of a *public key* (or eventually an `addresses <https://docs.cardano.org/core-concepts/cardano-addresses>`_).
+*Address* parties are represented by `network addresses <https://docs.cardano.org/core-concepts/cardano-addresses>`_.
-Using public keys to represent parties is simpler because it doesn't require handling tokens, but they cannot be traded, because once you know the private key for a given public key you cannot prove you have forgotten it.
+Using addresses to represent parties is simpler because it doesn't require handling tokens, but they cannot be traded, because once you know the private key for a given address you cannot prove you have forgotten it.